OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ## Prepare to test your add-in

 Before you can test your add-in in Outlook, you must start the application web server, trust the local web server's certificate, and sideload the add-in's manifest in Outlook.
+This section describes how to complete these tasks.

 ### Start the web server